KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 ## Quickstart

-The baseline can be run using the following command on any {1,2,4,8}x-{A,H}100 machine:
+The baseline setup (Muon with aux Adam) can be run using the following command on any {1,2,4,8}x-{A,H}100 machine:
 ```bash
 git clone https://github.com/KellerJordan/modded-nanogpt.git && cd modded-nanogpt
 pip install torch==2.11 huggingface_hub